Phantomawol/CTF-Helpful-Notes/README.md

 # CTF-Helpful-Notes
-Storing things that would help on CTFs
+Storing things that would help on CTFs.
+NOTE: I do not own these tools nor do I claim to.
+This is just a place to store tools I find useful to use on CTF events.

 <h2>Tools</h2>